This is part 2 of our facts about ancient Rome, and how its traditions and customs still influence Italian culture today.

-Children's education was conducted mainly by their parents with the emphasis on moral rather than intellectual development.
-Writings from ancient Roman daily life tell us that the most important virtues for a child were reverence for the gods, respect for the law, unquestioning obedience to authority, truthfulness, and self-reliance.
+Children's education was conducted mainly by parents, with the emphasis on moral rather than intellectual development.
+Writings from ancient Roman daily life tell us that the most important virtues for a child were seen as reverence for the gods, respect for the law, unquestioning obedience to authority, truthfulness, and self-reliance.

 To those it seems it would be apt to add potty training.
 This potty dates from the 6th Century B.C. and, judging by the expression on the toddler's face, was not terribly comfortable!

-The Pantheon in Rome was a hugely important part of ancient Roman daily life.
 As well as being one of the world's oldest standing buildings it has the largest un-reinforced concrete dome in the world, ever.
-At 43.4 metres its diameter is exactly equal to its height - almost half the size of a soccer pitch and over one third the length of an American football pitch.
+At 43.4 metres its diameter is exactly equal to its height.
+It's almost half the size of a soccer pitch and over one third the length of an American football pitch.

-And here are some more incredible ancient Rome facts related to Pantheon architecture.
-The date stamped on many of its bricks mean we know the Pantheon was built as early as 27 B.C. and rebuilt in 123 A.D., but despite such early construction it was created entirely without steel reinforcing rods and with what we would think of now as inadequate tools and unsafe means of lifting the heavy materials.
+The date stamped on many of its bricks mean we know the Pantheon was built as early as 27 B.C. and rebuilt in 123 A.D., but despite such early construction it was created entirely without steel reinforcing rods and with what we would think of now as inadequate tools and unsafe means of lifting the immensely heavy materials.